shicy17/LIED/README.md

-# ELIR Method and LIED Dataset
+# Identifying Light Interference in Event-Based Vision
 Copyright© Beihang_Vision_Navigation Group.
 All rights reserved.

 For academic use only.